 The Opportunity

 Hawaiʻi experienced one of the most dramatic awakenings in Christian history.
-In just twenty years — from the arrival of the missionaries in 1820 to the Constitution of 1840 — a nation that had practiced human sacrifice within living memory became a constitutional Christian monarchy with one of the highest literacy rates on earth.
+It transformed in just twenty years, from the arrival of the missionaries in 1820 to the Constitution of 1840.
+In that time, a nation that had practiced human sacrifice within living memory became a constitutional Christian monarchy with one of the highest literacy rates on earth.

 But this heritage is now largely forgotten.
-The universities have rewritten Hawaiʻi’s Christian history as a story of colonial oppression, and much of the church has accepted that version without pushing back.
-Hawaiʻi’s Christians are spiritually rooted but historically unarmed.
-They know what they believe but can’t explain where it came from or answer the lies being told about it.
+The universities have rewritten Hawaiʻi’s Christian history as a story of colonial abuse, and much of the church has accepted that version without pushing back.

 The battle for Hawaiʻi’s spiritual future starts with telling the truth about its past.
-The Hawaiʻi Christian Heritage Project is a three-year effort to recover, explain, and pass on this inheritance — producing original books, modernized historic texts, and public teaching for churches across the islands.
+The Hawaiʻi Christian Heritage Project is a three-year effort to recover, preserve, and pass on this inheritance — with original books, reprinted historic texts, and public teaching across the islands.

 Three Original Books